xyanaxy/lab-template/content/pages/projects/project-two.md

 colors: colors-b
 date: '2024-10-06'
 client: ''
+description: >-
-description: 'You can book to use Lab facilities in Glasgow. '
+  You can book to use Lab facilities in Glasgow.
+Check booking information and equipment here.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg